 I’ve also worked for the National Health Service (NHS), the Further Education Development Agency (FEDA), as a librarian for law firms and public libraries, an English language teacher in Hong Kong, Hungary, Japan and Thailand, as a website producer for schools and universities, and co-owned an independent music company called Waaaah!/Bring on Bull.

 In 2012, I completed an MA in Caribbean Studies at the Yesu Persaud Centre for Caribbean Studies at the University of Warwick.

 I’ve contributed to a number of books including Homecoming: Voices of the Windrush Generation by Colin Grant (Jonathan Cape), and The Bowling was Superfine: West Indian Writing and West Indian Cricket authored by Stewart Brown and Ian McDonald (Peepal Tree).

-I’ve twice been a lunch time guest with the BBC Test Match Special (TMS) commentary team.
+I’ve made three appearances as a guest with the BBC Test Match Special (TMS) radio commentary team:

 With Tony Cozier and Simon Mann.
 West Indies v Pakistan, 2013 ICC Champions Trophy group match at The Oval.

-I’ve also been a guest on a variety of TV and radio shows in the Caribbean and UK including:
+I’ve also been a guest on a variety of TV and radio shows in the UK, Caribbean and Australia including: